ceejbot/modcache/README.md

     -v, --verbose    Pass -v or -vv to increase verbosity

 SUBCOMMANDS:
+    abstain            Abstain from endorsing a mod
-    by-name            Find mods with names matching the given string, for the named game changelogs         Get changelogs for a specific mod endorsements       Fetch the list of mods you've endorsed files              Get the list of files for a specific mod.
+    by-name            Find mods with names matching the given string, for the named game changelogs         Get changelogs for a specific mod endorse            Endorse a mod or list of mods endorsements       Fetch the list of mods you have endorsed files              Get the list of files for a specific mod.
 Not very useful yet game               Get Nexus metadata about a game by slug help               Prints this message or the help of the given subcommand(s)